ThisWeekGhana.com becomes the D-O-T

 We invite commentaries from writers all over.
 The subject is about Ghana and the world.
 We reserve the right to accept or reject submissions, but we are not necessarily responsible for the opinions expressed in articles we publish......MORE

-Founder’s Day, darn good idea
+Founder’s Day, a darn good idea

 E. Ablorh-Odjidja, Ghanadot

 The recognition was long in coming.
-Under Kufuor, we saw a copious appreciation of Nkrumah’s ideas, the capture of some of these ideas, and the implementation and completion of some major projects initiated by Nkrumah, left undone by his untimely departure from office.
+Under Kufuor, we saw a copious appreciation of Nkrumah’s ideas, the capture of some of these ideas, and the implementation and completion of some major projects initiated by Nkrumah but left undone by his untimely departure from office.
 And, finally, under Mills, we have a proposal for a Founder’s Day to honor this great son of Ghana.

 But establishing the Founder’s Day will not abjure the folly of February 24, 1966, a day of infamy for all Ghanaians.
-We share collectively, regardless of ideology, tribe or religion, in this grand folly.
+We share collectively, regardless of ideology, tribe, or religion, in this grand folly.

 However, and true to some unreasonable side of our nature, we have also enshrined this folly in the name of our only international airport after the man who was responsible for the February 24 coup – Colonel E. K. Kotoka.

 Who was Kotoka and how did he come to deserve this honor of having our only international airport named after him?
 He came by this honor because he deposed Nkrumah in a coup in 1966 with the help of the CIA.
-For this infamy, Accra, our capital, the natural and original name of the airport, was stripped off the airport and the name Kotoka was put in its place.
+For this infamy, Accra, our capital, the natural and original name of the airport, was stripped from the airport and the name Kotoka was put in its place.

 So, now that we have belatedly realized how important Nkrumah was, by establishing a founder’s day for him, do we keep the name Kotoka on our airport or revert to the old name Accra International Airport?
 And if we were to keep the name Kotoka, what would be the reason for it?
 It will take a sure twist of logic to come up with that reason.
+Simply put, why honor Nkrumah if Kotoka was right?

 Adjetey, unfortunately, had nothing significant named after him.
 He was a Ghanaian, from the same tribe whose land the Accra International Airport sits.